How to Be "Easily Amused and Impossible to Offend"

 1. BE YOUNG AT HEART

-The average child will smile hundreds of times a day, laugh hundreds of times a day, and ask hundreds of questions a day, while elderly people tend to do each of these things less than 10 times a day, so one of the keys to staying "young at heart" is to keep smiling, laughing, and asking questions...
+The average child will smile hundreds of times a day, laugh hundreds of times a day, and ask hundreds of questions a day.
+But elderly people tend to do each of these things less than 10 times a day.
+So one of the keys to staying "young at heart" is to keep smiling, laughing, and asking questions...

-It's important to keep a happy, humorous, and curious outlook on life so that we don't end up unhappy, bitter, and set in our ways as many older people unfortunately do.
+It's important to keep a happy, humorous, and curious outlook on life so that we don't end up unhappy, bitter, and set in our ways.

-Recently, a man in his 50's said to me, "I don't know what to get my dad for 'Father's Day'...
-He's so old that he hates everything!"
+Recently, a man in his 50s said to me, "I don't know what to get my dad for 'Father's Day'...
+He's so old that he hates everything!" which made me laugh, but also got me wondering why it is that so many people end up like that.

-Many young adults will intentionally hold back smiles and laughter during certain situations out of a fear of looking "childish", and they will also hesitate to ask as many questions as they would like to because they would rather be seen as "the person with all of the answers" than "the person with all of the questions" and this sets them on the path to a lot less joy.
+Many young adults will intentionally hold back smiles and laughter during certain situations out of fear of looking "childish", and they will also hesitate to ask as many questions as they would like to because they would rather be seen as "the person with all of the answers" than "the person with all of the questions".

-So start catching yourself whenever you feel the urge to hold back a smile, a laugh, or a question, and start letting your "inner-child" express it's self more often.
+Start catching yourself whenever you feel the urge to hold back a smile, a laugh, or a question, and start letting your "inner child" express itself a lot more often.

 2. LEARN ABOUT THE VERY BIG AND THE VERY SMALL